nodejs/package-examples/guide/01-getting-started/commonjs-and-esm.md

 In Node.js, ESM and CommonJS can load each other.
 See [Chapter 4: CommonJS and ESM interoperability](../04-cjs-esm-interop/).

 Nowadays, CommonJS is still present in many older code bases.
 When you are publishing code from an older code base, or maintaining a library that has a bit of history, you may still encounter this format.
 Nonetheless, it's recommended to use ECMAScript modules (ESM) for new code, as they are the standardized module system in JavaScript and are supported in both Node.js and browsers.

-## What's next?

-Now that we know what these files should look like, let's look at how we can structure these files into a package.